-The Leys, Hill, and Riesgo labs are recruiting an MSc student for a funded Master of Science in “Sponge: symbiont interactions”.
+The University of Alberta Leys Lab Masters Scholarship is awarded to MSc students for a funded Master of Science in “Sponge: symbiont interactions”.

 This part of a broader project under the Moore Aquatic Symbioses funded initiative “Creating transcriptomic resources from wild and cultured populations of host: symbiont associations”, which aims to explore the facultative nature of the sponge-symbiont partnership.